-Every runner suffers from frustrating minor injuries.
-You may think these are due to running a lot, but in many cases it is not really the running that breaks your body down (unless your technique is poor and/or you over-train), but other less active parts of your life that you spend far more time on, and running a lot just finds the weak spots that they have caused.
-This affects all runners but even more so as you get older and the cumulative effect increases.
-As someone who has run 5 miles or more almost every day of the last 40+ years I have to make sure that I do a small amount of preventative maintenance every day to keep me running as comfortably as I still do at the age of 57.
+Nearly every runner suffers from frustrating minor injuries.
+You may think these are due to running too much, but in many cases it is not really the running that breaks your body down (unless your technique is poor and/or you over-train), but other less active parts of your life that you spend far more time on.
+Running a lot just finds the weak spots that they have caused.
+This affects all runners but even more so as you get older and the cumulative impact increases.
+As someone who has run 5 miles or more almost every day of the last 40+ years I have to make sure that I do a small amount of preventative maintenance every day to keep me running as comfortably at the age of 57.

 Firstly, sitting for long periods over many years permanently over-stretches some muscles and shortens others, which in turn has an adverse impact on tendon strength, joint position and overall posture.
 Because of the amount of time that most people sit, this has more impact on running style than almost anything else and also sets you up for all kinds of running injuries as your body fights to overcome these discrepancies.